civicnet/strop/README.md

 While the default implementation aims to prevent later modifications of the tag result, it is possible for the original interpolated values to change before the result is converted or between separate invocations.
 [Custom implementations][Customizing tags] can prevent, restrict and/or handle these situations if needed.

-The result object is also an instance of the tag:
+The result is also an instance of the tag:

 ```javascript
 console.log(greeting instanceof sample); // true